scholarslab/prosody/README.md

     - `MYSQL_DATABASE`, `WORDPRESS_DB_HOST`, `WORDPRESS_TABLE_PREFIX` must be as written.
     - `PORTS` depends on production or development.
 Development should have 80 for the first value (left side of colon).
     - The first three lines can be whatever.

+### Get the live data
+The following steps require access to the live server.
+If you don't have access to the server, you'll need to get the `uploads` folder and a copy of the database from a Scholars' Lab developer.

 - Copy the uploads directory from the old prosody site.
 This assumes you have access to the server where the live website lives.
 If you do not, ask one of the Scholars' Lab developers for help.
   - `scp -r prosody.lib.virginia.edu:/path/to/wp/wp-content/uploads/* uploads/`
 - Make a dump of the current prosody database (see above step [MySQL dump](#mysql-dump)).
   - Make sure to rename the sql file you get from the live server "prosody_production.sql", or change the name in the docker-compose.yml file (noted below).

+### Start up Docker
 - Note the 'Dockerfile'.
 This is needed so that the xsl module is enabled in the WordPress image.
 This creates a separate docker image that is used instead of the one supplied by WordPress
 - Uncomment the line in the docker-compose.yml file that looks like this:
   - `./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`